RightsandWrongsgit/ARMTEC/theme/twig.md

 # TWIG

-TWIG is termed a 'templating engine'; fancy way of saying something needs to paint your PHP variable in Drupal into the HTML that browsers understand.
+TWIG is termed a 'templating engine'.
+For an overview watch ["Intro to twig templates"] (https://www.youtube.com/watch?v=2cHe50tp_U4&list=PLpVC00PAQQxG0sW9YOueVgouRp4aj1bng&index=23).
+A templating engine is a fancy way of saying something needs to paint your PHP variable from within Drupal to the HTML that browsers understand.
 TWIG actually allows HTML to be used directly in its templates.
 Plus, it reads the variables from your Drupal PHP code and spits it back out as HTML.
 Easiest way to see this is to look at a VSCode IDE editor extension which [shows the TWIG template on the left pane and the resulting HTML in the right pane (if you are if a rush about 27 seconds in)](https://www.youtube.com/watch?v=P10QBhoFgEs).
 Don't automatically take the visual showing this comparison as the best tool for working with TWIG templates in your front-end work; there are many options    There is an ['xdebug' extension that can be added to your VSCode Integrated Development Environment](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug).

 ## Sub-theming